 Forming & Operating LLCs, Business Law, Contracts, Transactions, Real Estate Law, & Estate Planning

 The KEYTLaw law firm was founded by Phoenix attorney Richard Keyt in 2001.
 Rick has been practicing Arizona law since 1980.
-He practices primarily in the areas of business law, contracts, commercial transactions, entity formations (more than 3,600+ LLCs formed since 2001), nonprofit corporations and charitable organizations, estate planning, probate and asset protection.
-Rick is a lecturer on Arizona LLCs at the Phoenix School of Law.
+He practices primarily in the areas of business law, contracts, commercial transactions, entity formations (4,000+ LLCs formed since 2001), nonprofit corporations and charitable organizations, estate planning (Wills & Trusts), probate and asset protection.
+Rick is a lecturer on Arizona LLCs at Arizona Summit Law School.

 Rick represents start up companies and established businesses with respect to a wide variety of business legal matters such as forming new companies, commercial contracts of all types and general legal issues.
 He assists companies in adopting a Buy Sell Agreement, a document that is essential for all valuable companies because it contains the owners’ exit strategy after a death, disability or other triggering event.

 He has extensive experience representing buyers and sellers of businesses and borrowers and lenders in loan transactions.
 At one time Rick was the Arizona attorney for one of the largest banks in the U.S. in connection with its loans secured by Arizona real estate.